ServerlessOpsIO/serverlessops-workshops/02-operations/01-failure/README.md

 </p>
 </details>

-Artillery will bypass the application frontend and directly call the API Gateway endoint in *wild-rydes* that triggers the *RequestRide* Lambda function.
+Artillery will bypass the application frontend and directly call the API Gateway endpoint in *wild-rydes* that triggers the *RequestRide* Lambda function.
 Start by getting the value of *ServiceEndpoint* from the *wild-rydes* stack outputs.
 Use `sls info -v` to obtain the value.
 You'll need this value so you know what API endpoint to target with Artillery.
 ```
 $ cd $WORKSHOP/wild-rydes
 $ sls info -v